php-dev-br/laravel-doc-pt-br/queries.md

                     ->whereDate('created_at', '2016-12-31')
                     ->get();

 The `whereMonth` method may be used to compare a column's value against a specific month of a year:

     $users = DB::table('users')
                     ->whereMonth('created_at', '12')
                     ->get();

 The `whereDay` method may be used to compare a column's value against a specific day of a month:

     $users = DB::table('users')
                     ->whereDay('created_at', '31')
                     ->get();

 The `whereYear` method may be used to compare a column's value against a specific year:

     $users = DB::table('users')
                     ->whereYear('created_at', '2016')
                     ->get();

 The `whereTime` method may be used to compare a column's value against a specific time:

     $users = DB::table('users')
                     ->whereTime('created_at', '=', '11:20:45')
                     ->get();

-**whereColumn / orWhereColumn**
+**whereColumn**

 The `whereColumn` method may be used to verify that two columns are equal: